-In addition to the standard configuration, the FM30, FM100, and FM250 are available in optional configurations to meet a variety of needs.
+In addition to the standard configuration, the FM500 is available in optional configurations to meet a variety of needs.

-An "E" suffix, as in the FM30E, for example, represents an exciter-only configuration.
-In this configuration, the audio processor and stereo generator boards are replaced with circuitry to bypass their function.
-The exciter configurations are the least expensive way to get Crown-quality components into your transmission system.
+An "E" suffix, as in the FM500E, for example, represents an exciter-only configuration.
+In this configuration, the audio processor and stereo generator are not included.
+The exciter configurations are the least expensive way to get Crownquality components into your transmission system.